 Understand your legal options and communicate this fact clearly – Sometimes, a neighbor will be more open to listening to your suggestions and requests when they know that you have the option to escalate the issue.
 This may be through the court system, reporting them to the HOA or the local authority.

-Therefore, in addition to making a kind request, you can always inform them of escalations options.
+Therefore, in addition to making a kind request, you can always inform them of escalation options.
 This may make them take you more seriously.

 Avoid infringing on your neighbor’s rights – There is also the fact that a good understanding of the law can help you to avoid unintentionally infringing the rights of your neighbor.
 For example, if you decide to cut overhanging branches, cutting the branches past the property line could land you in legal trouble.
 Therefore, knowing how far your rights extend will limit your exposure to legal liability.

 To ensure compliance with the law – Even if a neighbor has a right to trim any overhanging branches, in some jurisdictions, they may still need a permit.
-This is so especially when it comes to certain species of trees that have been designated as protected.
+This is so, especially regarding certain species of trees designated as protected.

 First, suggest a trim